Frequently Asked Questions on PGD/IVF Gender Selection Costs & Other Topics

 Yes, gender selection is legal in the United States; however, it is not legal in some other countries.
 According to the International Federation of Fertility Societies Surveillance 2010, surveys of 105 countries found that gender selection by either sperm sorting techniques and/or embryo biopsy is allowed by statute in only 15 countries, not allowed in 43 and not mentioned in law in 15.
 Gender selection is practiced by one or both techniques in 26 countries.

-Are there any risks to the mother with PGD?
+Are there any risks to the mother with PGD/PGS?

 Are there any risks to the baby with gender selection?

-Gender selection with PGD adds approximately $3,000 to $5,000 to the cost of in vitro fertilization (IVF).
+Gender selection with PGD/PGS adds approximately $3,000 to $5,000 to the cost of in vitro fertilization (IVF).
 Most fertility clinics accept insurance for many fertility procedures, but few, if any, cover family-balancing treatment.
-However, insurance policies vary in terms of what they cover in terms of infertility treatment, so if you’re coping with secondary infertility and in doing so, want to choose the gender of your baby for family balancing purposes, some procedures may be covered.
+However, insurance policies vary in terms of what they cover in terms of infertility treatment, so if you’re coping with secondary infertility and in doing so, want to choose the gender of your baby for family balancing purposes, the cost of some gender selection or IVF procedures may be covered.

-Are there financing options to help pay for gender selection?
+Are there financing options to help pay for gender selection costs?

 HRC works with CapexMD for fertility treatment financing.
 With their easy loan process and competitive rates, CapexMD ensures the financial aspects of treatment are not an obstacle to your family-building dream.
 CapexMD offers a wide variety of loan options, allowing you to attain the necessary financing required to make your treatment affordable.
 Each loan program is designed to fit your individual circumstances and once approved, their Fertility Loan Specialists will work closely with your fertility center to ensure the funds are secured prior to the commencement of your treatment.